MikroElektronika/mikrosdk_click_v2/clicks/powermonitor/README.md

     log_printf( &logger, "----------------------------\r\n" );
     Delay_ms ( 100 );
 }
 ```

 ### Application Task

-> This is an example that shows the use of a Power Monitor Click board™.
+> This is an example that shows the use of a Power Monitor Click board&trade;.
 > Measures and displays Shunt voltage ( mV ), Bus voltage ( mV ),
 > Current ( mA ), Power ( W ), Energy ( J ) and Temperature ( degrees Celsius ).
 > Results are being sent to the USART terminal where the user can track their changes.
 > This task repeats every 2.5 sec.

 ```c
 void application_task ( void )
 {
     static float vshunt, vbus, current, power, energy, temperature;